 Getting Started with K1JT modes using Direct Interoperation Between DXLab and WSJT-X

-WSJT-X uses a soundcard connected to your transceiver to implement communication protocols or "modes" called FT4, FT8, JT4, JT9, JT65, JT9, QRA64, ISCAT, MSK144, and WSPR, as well as one called Echo for detecting and measuring your own radio signals reflected from the Moon.
-These modes were all designed for making reliable, confirmed QSOs under extreme weak-signal conditions.
+WSJT-X uses a soundcard connected to your transceiver to implement communication protocols called K1JT modes: FST4, FT4, FT8, JT4, JT9, JT65, JT9, MSK144, Q65, QRA64, and WSPR.
+These K1JT modes were all designed for making reliable, confirmed QSOs under extreme weak-signal conditions.

-SpotCollector orchestrates the realtime interoperation between WSJT-X and your DXLab applications, creating and updating Spot Database Entries, directing DXKeeper, DXView, and Pathfinder to perform lookup operations, and routing logged QSOs to DXKeeper.
+SpotCollector can connect to up to 16 instances of WSJT-X, orchestrating the realtime interoperation between those instances of WSJT-X and your DXLab applications by creating and updating Spot Database Entries, directing DXKeeper, DXView, and Pathfinder to perform lookup operations, and routing logged QSOs to DXKeeper.

-When connected to WSJT-X as a spot source, SpotCollector will create a new Spot Database Entry for station X when, assuming all other Spot Database Entry creation criteria are met, when
+When connected to one or more instances of WSJT-X as a spot source, SpotCollector will create a new Spot Database Entry for station X when, assuming all other Spot Database Entry creation criteria are met, when

 The new Spot Database Entry's Network field will be set to WSJTX.